Sports in Kentucky

-The U.S. state of Kentucky is currently home to four professional soccer teams: Louisville City FC, which plays in the USL Championship (USLC); Lexington SC, which moves to the USLC for 2025 after having played in USL League One; Racing Louisville FC, which plays in the National Women's Soccer League; and the Lexington SC women's section, which plays in the USL Super League.
-Kentucky has had professional sports teams in its past, such as the Louisville Brecks/Colonels of the NFL in the early 1920s.
+Sports in Kentucky refers to the athletic culture, events, and teams associated with the U.S. state of Kentucky.
+The state is best known for horse racing, particularly the Kentucky Derby, which is held annually in Louisville and is one of the most famous horse races in the world.
+Kentucky is also home to major college basketball programs, especially the University of Louisville Cardinals and their rivals the University of Kentucky Wildcats, both of which have strong fan followings and national success.
+Many successful athletes were born in the State of Kentucky and have went on to achieve national success, including Muhammad Ali, Pee Wee Reese, Darrell Griffith, and Allan Houston.
+Many other athletes also started their careers at Kentucky universities, including Lamar Jackson, Ja Morant, Johnny Unitas, Donovan Mitchell, Kenneth Faried, Will Levis, Wes Unseld, and Teddy Bridgewater.

 High school sports

 Despite the national stereotype that Kentucky is a diehard basketball state, at the high school level the state produces many times over more top nationally ranked football players than basketball.
 In the past ten years the state has produced many players ranked among the top 20 in their position, notably Tim Couch, Jacob Tamme, Chris Redman, Dennis Johnson, Eric Shelton, Michael Bush, Brian Brohm, Mario Urrutia, Earl Heyman, André Woodson, Micah Johnson, and DeVante Parker.
 An increasingly growing number of top baseball talent is also coming from Kentucky, such as Brandon Webb, Austin Kearns, Jo Adell, and Paul Byrd.

 Louisville has had practically a monopoly on the state's top players since their recent success on the national stage.
 The football Cardinals have historically depended on the states of Florida and Georgia for a majority of their talent, and currently over 65% of the team's starters are from those two states.

 As of 2012, there were six high school rugby teams in Kentucky.